neon-mmd/30-seconds-realworld-app-starter-collections/README.md

 ### Without docker

-You will need a running postgres local instance.
+Out of the box you will need a running postgres local instance.
 The code is provided without Tls option enabled.
-Once your postgres server is running, simply `cargo run`
+Once your postgres server is running, simply `cargo run`.
+Alternatively you can use an in-memory store provided.
+Swapping storage method is only a couple of line changes in the main.rs.

 ### Testing